-- 1. Communicate effectively. - 2.
-Utilize web design principles, standards, and best practices in designing effective and usable websites. - 3.
+- 1. Communicate effectively. - Utilize web design principles, standards, and best practices in designing effective and usable websites. - 3.
 Identify and apply HTML/CSS tags and attributes for web page design. - Develop basic web applications using server-side scripting languages such as PHP and ASP.NET. - 5.
-Use SQL commands to query a database and display data on a webpage. - 6.
+Use SQL commands to guery a database and display data on a webpage. - 6.
 Conduct testing and troubleshooting of web pages.

-Gateway believes students need both technical knowledge and skills and core abilities in order to succeed in a career and in life.
-The following nine core abilities are the general attitudes and skills promoted and assessed by all Gateway programs.
-All Gateway graduates should be able to:
+Gateway's nine core abilities are the general attitudes and skills promoted and assessed by all programs.
+All Gateway graduates will be able to:

-- 1. Act responsibly
+- 1. Act responsibly.

-- 2. Communicate clearly and effectively
+- 2. Communicate clearly and effectively.

-- 3. Demonstrate essential comp. skills
+- 3. Demonstrate essential computer skills.

-- 4. Demonstrate essential math skills
+- 4. Demonstrate essential mathematical skills.

-- 5. Develop job seeking skills
+- 5. Develop job seeking skills.

-- 6. Respect themselves and others as a member of a diverse community
+- Respect themselves and others as members of a diverse community.

-- 7. Think critically and creatively
+- 7. Think critically and creatively.

-- 8. Work cooperatively
+- 8. Work cooperatively.

-- 9. Value learning
+- 9. Value learning.

-- 1. Students must submit an application & \$30 fee. - Students must complete reading, writing, and math skills placement assessments. - 3.
+- 1. Students must submit an application & \$30 fee. - 2.
+Students must complete reading, writing, and math skills placement assessments. - 3.
 Students must submit official high school, GED, or HSED transcript.

 - 1. Minimum 28 credits with an average of 2.0 or above. - 2.
-Minimum of 2.0 ("C") or above for these major courses.

-For a complete list of Graduation Requirements check the Student Handbook.
+Average of 2.0 ("C") or above for these major courses.
+For a complete list of Graduation Requirements, check the Student Handbook.